Save Big on GST Registration with Expert Assisted at Just ₹ 599/-

 194H Commission or Brokerage 5% 3.75%

-For a comprehensive and official list, you can always refer to the resources provided by the Income Tax Department of India.
+For an exhaustive list and official circulars, you can always cross-reference with the Income Tax Department of India’s official resources.

 Section 194C: Payments to Contractors